Early Years Foundation Stage

-We follow the Early Years Foundation Stage framework, which explains how and what children will be learning to support their healthy development and provide the foundation children need to make the most of their abilities and talents as they grow.
+The Early Years Foundation Stage framework explains how and what children will be learning in order to support their healthy development and provide the foundation children need to make the most of their abilities and talents as they grow.

 The Early Years Foundation Stage specifies requirements for learning and development and for safeguarding children and promoting their welfare.
 Children will learn skills, acquire new knowledge and demonstrate their understanding through 7 areas of learning and development.